 In an apartment, every kilo counts.
 Folding electric bikes weigh on average between 13 and 19 kg, but some high-end models weigh barely 13 kg.
 This criterion is essential if you have to carry it up stairs or store it high up.
 The Onemile Nomad electric bike, for example, combines lightness and compactness with only 17.9 kg and ultra-reduced folded dimensions.

-Folding system and folding time
+Folding system and time

-Autonomy and battery type
+Range and battery type

 Weight distribution and maneuverability